 The genus is distributed in tropical and sub tropical areas around the world.
 They live in the wash zone on beaches and burrow in the sand above the wave impact zone.
 They are found in colonies on sandy beaches and the colonies may be spotted when the waves pull back.
 They face the land and their their feelers make a v shaped pattern in the sand as the wave pulls back down the beach.
 As the tide changes so they move their position to stay in the wash zone.
 Interestingly researchers found that if one hosed an area with a strong flow of seawater from the sea side, the crabs immideatly reversed direction

 They have a short lifespan of around two to three years and some species can reproduce in the first year.
 Mating usually occurs in late spring or early summer.
 Males sense when a female is ready to lay eggs and congregate around the female for several days before the eggs are laid, sometimes attaching to the female.
 The males deposit sperm onto the female and the eggs are then laid and fertilized.
 A female can produce around 40000 eggs at a time.
 These are kept on the underside of the body under the telson and take around a month to develop.
 The eggs start off a bright orange color and as they near hatching they become a dark brown color.
-Once they hatch, larvae emerge and live as plankton and can have a number of stages before morphing into adults and joining a colony on the beach.
+Once they hatch, larvae emerge and live as plankton and depending on the species can have a number of stages before morphing into adults and joining a colony on the beach.

 Some species of fish and birds prey on mole crabs and they are regarded as excellent bait by fishermen for certain species of fish.
 Because they make relatively easy prey for birds they are more active at night.
-Believe it or not they are eaten as a delicacy in parts of the world !
+Believe it or not they are fried and eaten as a delicacy in some parts of the world.

 MOLE CRAB CLASSIFICATION